columnar-tech/dbc/CONTRIBUTING.md

 ## Manual Testing

-### Generating Test Driver Index
+### Generating Test Driver Registry

-Use `create.py` to generate a local driver index with fake data for testing:
+Use `create.py` to generate a local driver registry with fake data for testing:

 ```sh
 pixi run cdn-generate